 Nearby: Coney Island

-If you plan on going to Coney Island, just do yourself a favor and get a Nathan’s from the main stand.
-They’re still hot dogs so temper your expectations, but if you’ve ever heard of Kobayashi or Joey Chestnut, try not to imagine these guys wolfing down 50 of these suckers while you enjoy yours.
-I’m counting this as Level 2 only because it is outdoors, so there’s obviously no air conditioning, but you can always take a dip in the ocean here if you’re a little overheated!
+If you plan on going to Coney Island, do yourself a favor and get a Nathan’s from the main stand.
+It’s still a hot dog, so temper your expectations.
+If you have heard of Kobayashi or Joey Chestnut, try not to imagine thse guys wolfing down 50 of these suckers while you enjoy yours.
+Counting this as Level 2 only because it is outdoors, so there’s obviously no air conditioning.
+If get too hot, you can always take a dip in the ocean.

 Nearby: SoHo, Chinatown

-OK this one is a stretch, but I have to put it on here.
-We usually avoid things like burgers and pizza and this place often has a line, but you can’t go to New York City and not get a slice.
-Lombardis is supposedly the original brick oven pizza place and they like to remind you of that.
+OK, this one is a stretch, but we have to put it on here.
+We usually avoid burgers and pizza on recommendation lists and this place often has a line, but you can’t go to NYC and not get a great slice.
+Lombardi’s is supposedly the original brick oven pizza place and they like to remind you of that, often.
 If you are in the SoHo area, definitely eat here.
 You will most likely be led through the kitchen to your seat, which feels special to a young kid.
 The pizza is fantastic and it’s fun to say you ate at the original pizza joint.
 Just know that it is cash only.
-This is as close to a tourist trap as I will list but I eat a lot of pizza so I would be remiss not to list one of my favorites.
+This is as close to a tourist trap as we will list but we eat a lot of pizza and gotta share the favorites!

 Nearby: Chinatown, Flushing Queens

-I literally had Joe’s tonight before writing this, and I had it with work colleagues visiting from Shanghai.
-They claim the soup dumplings here are better than most they’ve had at home.
+Mike’s favorite lunch spot, his work colleagues from Shanghai said they were better than most they have had at home.
 If you have never had soup dumplings, you need to try soup dumplings.
-(Just Google how to eat them first so you don’t burn your mouth) I tried the jellyfish, but the kids had the Americanized General Tso’s that we asked for with “zero spicey.”
-This one is a bit touristy, but it’s hard to avoid the hoards of people anywhere you go in Chinatown.
-Special note: There’s a knockoff Joe’s in Midtown near the park that’s OK, but c’mon man, it’s a knockoff go to the original.
+(Just Google how to eat them first so you don’t burn your mouth).
+We like the jellyfish, but the kids love the Americanized General Tso’s, ask for “zero spicey.”
+This one is a bit touristy, but it’s hard to avoid crowds of people anywhere in Chinatown.
+Special note: There’s a knockoff Joe’s in Midtown near the park that’s OK, but c’mon man, it’s a knockoff.
+Go to the original!